The Epic Six Pack Of Peaks Challenge Hiking Series

 DISCLOSURE: This post may contain affiliate links.
 If you purchase after clicking one of my links, I may earn a small commission at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, see my disclaimer.

 Have you ever heard of the Six Pack of Peaks challenge hiking series?
 I’ve been hiking in San Diego for several years now, and I often hear others talk about a six-peak hiking challenge, but I never really looked into it.
-After finally googling it recently, it opened up a whole new world.
-Here’s what I found and the benefits the Six-Pack of Peaks challenge hiking series can bring you too.
+After finally googling it recently, I found a whole new world.
+Here’s what I found and the benefits the Six-Pack of Peaks challenge hiking series can bring you, too.

 - More about the Six Pack Of Peaks Challenge Hiking Series